 Rape is a violent assault on the physical and mental being of a person using sex as a weapon.

-Rape can happen to men and women - this article intentionally focusses on women targeted by men.
+Rape can happen to men and women – this article intentionally focuses on women targeted by men.

 The act is entirely the voluntary decision of the rapist.

 It could happen whether or not a woman is in church or a nightclub, naked or in a nun’s habit or Muslim hijab, and whether she is 80 years, 25 years or 2 months old.

 However, in largely paternalistic societies such as Nigeria, there is no recourse to justice.

 Rape attacks go unreported and unpunished – while the cycle continues.

 That now said, women must undergo a complete reorientation in our thinking about our safety.

 We must realise that the way MANY men view women is that they are merely there for their taking.

 And that no norms or morality seem to exist in the male rapist over their decision to take hold of a woman and sexually assault her.